jameswburton18/TextNTabularExplanations/README.md

 * Train a model on the numerical columns
 * Train a model on the text columns, maybe just use one of the columns.
 * Get the SHAP explanations for several

+## March 14th
+I can now generate SHAP explanations for text columns as a whole when combining them in a 50/50 way.
+Doing the same but for a different weighting should be trivial.
+If I were to do a stack ensemble (to use the language from above), then I would need to make some edits.
+The trouble I think is just compute time if I am to run 68k examples through BERT.
+Currently I can do it speedily  by recognising that there is an independence in the ensemble models, so therefore I can run them seperately.
+In a stack ensemble I think I should be able to find some degree of separation so it should not take that long.
+The tricky one will be if it is all transformed into text.

+Could be an interesting side bit, what is the difference between the SHAP explanations when I have tabular columns as text and use the text method (removing words) vs when I have the tabular columns as text and use the tabular method (sampling different nums).

+Next move: eventually I need to bulk generate these explanations but right now maybe I just get a single explanation, or could try a set if it only takes a few minutes, for balanced, weighted and stack ensemble.

+In order to do that I need to first find out which is the best weight for combining the two models.
+I can try different weights and see how the explanations change but it is still useful to find out the most effective weight.